-This beverage, called the “Immortal Health Elixir” by the ancient Chinese is attributed with several health benefits as:
+This beverage called the “Immortal Health Elixir” by the ancient Chinese is attributed to several health benefits.

 Kombucha is a powerful antibacterial agent because of the type of bacteria found in it.
 Drinking the live cultures actually destroys bad bacteria responsible for infections.

 We love to drink Kombucha, it support a healthy gut, it’s loaded with vitamins B, it has a good source of antioxidants, probiotics and glucaric acid AND it’s an healthy alternative to sodas and other junk drinks.